By Susan Dromey Heeter, Joyful Musings

 And, somehow, we survived – traumatized but alive.

-Susan Dromey Heeter, a writer from Dover who recently let her hair go au natural white, writes “Joyful Musings” for InDepthNH.org.
-Dromey Heeter is a secondary Spanish Teacher at Dover High School and the mother of two teenage daughters.
+Susan Dromey Heeter is a writer from Dover who recently let her hair go au natural white.
 Writing has been her passion since her English majoring days at the University of Massachusetts in Amherst.
 Dromey Heeter has lived in The Netherlands, Alaska and currently basks in all things New England, including the frigid winters.
 An avid swimmer, Dromey Heeter’s great passion is to bring back body surfing as most children have no idea how to ride waves without ridiculous boogie boards.
-She also writes about thrift shopping and all things frugal in a column called “Budget Vogue” for the New Hampshire Union Leader.